Alan Gibbs: Political advocacy

 As a university student, Gibbs was a self-described proponent of "market socialism", and started the New Left Club at Canterbury University.
-However, he later adopted a neoliberal ideology after becoming more involved in business.
+However, he later adopted a neo-liberal ideology after becoming more involved in business.

 During the Fourth Labour Government, Gibbs was an active member of the Business Roundtable and a strong supporter of Roger Douglas.
 He established a New Zealand branch of libertarian think-tank the Centre for Independent Studies and was involved in the establishment of the ACT Party.

 In 2014, the New Zealand Herald reported that Gibbs gave $100,000 to the ACT Party each election year.
 During a speech to the ACT Party conference that year, Gibbs advocated privatising all of New Zealand's schools, hospitals and roads.

 His daughter, Debbi Gibbs, is chairperson of the Atlas Network, a libertarian think tank.

 Art and sculpture collection at Gibbs Farm

-Gibbs is an art collector, and since 1991 has created a 1000 acre sculpture park on his property at Gibbs Farm, which is located on Kaipara Harbour on New Zealand's North Island.
+In 1991, Gibbs began building a sculpture park on the 1000 acre of land on Gibbs Farm.
+The property is on Kaipara Harbour on New Zealand's North Island.

-Among the art works installed on The Farm are pieces by contemporary artists including Daniel Buren, Neil Dawson, Marijke de Goey, Andy Goldsworthy, Anish Kapoor, George Rickey, Richard Serra and Bernar Venet.
+Today.
+Gibbs Farm includes works of art by Daniel Buren, Neil Dawson, Marijke de Goey, Andy Goldsworthy, Anish Kapoor, George Rickey, Richard Serra and Bernar Venet.